Outer Range: Production

 In February 2020, it was announced that Josh Brolin had signed on to star in Outer Range.
 The series is executive produced by Brolin, Brian Watkins, Zev Borow, Heather Rae, Robin Sweet, Lawrence Trilling, Amy Seimetz, Tony Krantz, and Brad Pitt through his Plan B Entertainment.
 In December 2020, it was announced that Lewis Pullman, Noah Reid, Shaun Sipos, and Isabel Arraiza had joined the cast, alongside Brolin, Imogen Poots, Lili Taylor, Tamara Podemski, and Tom Pelphrey.
+In April 2023, Christian James, Megan West, Daniel Abeles, Kimberly Guerrero, and Monette Moio were cast in recurring roles for the second season.

 The series marks Brolin's first television series role in nearly 20 years.
 It was filmed over the course of eight months in Las Vegas, New Mexico.
 On October 6, 2022, Amazon renewed the series for a second season.
+Principal photography for the second season began in April 2023.

 Danny Bensi and Saunder Jurriaans composed the series' music.
 Milan Records have released the soundtrack.